MicroEJ/docs/ApplicationDeveloperGuide/sectionArchitectureOptions.rst

 *Description*:

-Specifies the maximum number of installed Features that can be added to this Kernel.
+Specifies the maximum number of Features that can be statically installed to this Kernel using Firmware Linker tool.

 Option(text):
 ~~~~~~~~~~~~~~